ElsaLopez133/PACHAMAMA/starting_kit/README.md

-# Starting kit for Insects Classification Challenge
+# Starting kit for Living specises Classification Challenge

 This challenge uses a Dataset introduced by  Maria-Elena Nilsback and Andrew Zissermanfor un the paper **Automated  flower  classification  over  a  largenumber  of  classes**,